GSA/challenges-and-prizes/_all-challenges/1148-eefs-environmental-and-agronomic-challenge.md

 * Stage 2: A subset of Stage 1 solvers will be invited to submit physical products in order to compete in planned greenhouse testing.
 * Stage 3: Potential for field trials following Stage 2 greenhouse testing, locations to be determined.

-For the challenge dealing with concepts for novel technologies for fertilizers and other product technology innovations, go to the Next Gen Fertilizer Innovation Challenge.
+For the challenge dealing with concepts for novel technologies for fertilizers and other product technology innovations, go to the [Next Gen Fertilizer Innovation Challenge](<https://www.challenge.gov/challenge/next-gen-fertilizer-innovations-challenge/>).

 #### Key Dates:

 EEF Environmental and Agronomic Challenge Dates:

 * Challenge Launch: 9:00 AM ET August 26, 2020
-* Informational Webinar:  10:00 AM ET September 24, 2020
+* Informational Webinar (register [here](https://innocentive.wazoku.com/#/login/664024d8ba3842f6b6b521828febcd44?redirect_to=%23%2Fchallenge%2F4380f517f84f49b78ad3dab8b4657e6e)):  10:00 AM ET September 24, 2020
 * Submission End: 11:59 PM ET October 30, 2020
 * Winners announced: Winter 2020/2021 (date and time to be determined)